Between 1998 and 2008, the South West region's below-average economic performance rose to one that's now above the UK average (excluding London).

 The regional stereotype of the South West is one of Fawlty Towers holidays, windy beaches, lashings of scrumpy, Cornish pasties and wild beasts of the moors.
 But those who work in the region are understandably keen to refute this stereotype.
 So what does the region have to offer in terms of its industries, employment and economy?

 The South West has played a significant role in the UK economy over the years.
 Bristol was the primary port in the British Empire from the 17th to the early 20th century, although it arguably shared this honour with Liverpool from the early 1800s.
 The city nevertheless remained one of the British Empire's centres for trade in everything from tobacco and slaves to cotton and silk.
+Until the early 1800s it ignominious distinction of being the UK's premier port for the slave trade.

 Elsewhere in the West, Devon and Cornwall were historically significant centres for the mining of gold and tin.
 Mining first started in the region over 4,000 years ago, and the region traded with everywhere in the known world throughout the Bronze Age, Roman period and the Middle Ages.